Arclight (Marvel Comics): Fictional character biography

 In the 2019 event Dawn of X, a new mutant community is formed under the direction of former enemies Charles Xavier and Magneto.
 The new community takes up residence on the living island Krakoa, providing sanctuary and amnesty for mutants.
 Scalphunter joins the community and Mister Sinister is invited to serve in its governing body, the Quiet Council.
 Arclight and the other original Marauders (with the exception of Sabretooth) decide to shun the offer of amnesty.
 Arclight and her other old teammates take refuge in the Essex State Home for Foundlings, an orphanage formerly owned by Sinister where he secretly kept a lab and clone banks.

 Powers and abilities

 Arclight can generate seismic force from her hands, causing short-range shock waves and tremors in the immediate area.
 In some comics, a flash of light accompanies her powers.
-She has developed a fighting style where she releases a shockwave simultaneously while throwing her fist, creating a shattering punch effect.
-Along with this, her mutant X-gene grants her superhuman strength, stamina, and resistance to injury.
+She has developed a fighting style where she releases a shockwave while throwing her fist, creating a shattering punch effect.
+Her mutant X-gene grants her superhuman strength, stamina, and resistance to injury.
 Her extensive strength training has made her even stronger and more formidable.
 Arclight has military training in jungle survival, hand-to-hand combat, and various firearms and explosives.

-Arclight has died in action, but been repeatedly resurrected by Mister Sinister's cloning techniques.
-This process seems to involve a full transfer of personality and memories, effectively keeping Arclight as the same person, though now with programming that prevents her from betraying Mister Sinister.
+Arclight has died in action, and been repeatedly resurrected by Mister Sinister's cloning techniques.
+This process seems to involve a full transfer of personality and memories, effectively keeping Arclight as the same person, with programming that prevents her from betraying Mister Sinister.